Crystal symmetry in ONETEP

 We also leverage the fact that if the cell we are calculating is not primitive, we’ll have pure non-primitive translation operations, and if a G-vector is not commensurate with the total number of non-primitive translations, it will have zero amplitude so we can avoid applying symmetry operations to these G-vectors altogether.

-Magnetic moments can affect the symmetry operations in a crystal.
-Specifically, the presence of certain magnetic moments can lead to the existence of additional symmetry operations - Time-reversal operations that swap the spin components of the wavefunctions.
+It is important to know that initial atomic configurations can affect the symmetry operations in a crystal.
+For example, the presence of certain magnetic moments can lead to the existence of additional symmetry operations - Time-reversal operations that swap the spin components of the wavefunctions.

 Number of symmetry operations = NUMBER